 - No unauthorized aid caches or drops – No one is allowed to cache, drop or store supplies on the race course before or during the run.
-Runners are not allowed aid between checkpoints.
+Runners are not allowed to receive aid between checkpoints from their crews.

 - No pacers allowed – No one that is not registered and running the race is allowed to run with a competitor for the purpose of pacing and support.

 - No course cutting – Runners must follow the marked course at all times.
 If the runner departs from the marked course, the runner must return to the point of departure on foot before continuing.
 Please do not cut switchbacks on the course.
 Switchbacks are designed to ensure the sustainability of the trail.
 Doing nothing to risk the sustainability of the trail we are using will ensure that we will be able to use it for future races.